 The workshops are relaxed, in part because everyone’s at home, and during teaching moments, student mikes are muted, so you can play with the teacher but you don’t hear everyone else.
 One nice benefit of this is that all levels can take the same class; nobody can be put off by a faster or slower learner because you can’t hear them while you’re playing — that is, unless people offer to play a phrase for everyone for teacher comments, which is fun and welcome.

 The learning during class is followed up by all the materials mentioned above, plus the teaching highlights video posted after class is over.
 Tunes learned in one class are reviewed in the next, and a new tune learned in each workshop.

 These start in late September and run for 8 weeks in each session, building from bare-bones beginner to intermediate over the course of the year.
-Some who are not beginners take the beginner class just to fill in gaps; some even take the course again the following year.
+Some who are not beginners take the Basics or Advanced Basics classes just to fill in gaps; some even take the course again the following year.
 Lots can be learned especially when you are at home and working with online materials.
 You often are ready to pick up more information and ideas the second time around!
-The Wednesday classes cover a lot of ground but it’s all appropriate for each level, and includes access to Technique Video Groups, Tune Groups, and written materials to help explain and support what we do in class.
+The Basics classes cover a lot of ground but it’s all appropriate for each level, and includes access to Technique Video Groups, Tune Groups, and written materials to help explain and support what we do in class.